miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

-The "infinite" part in my case was the feeling that no matter how many times I corrected the AI, it would always regress back to the popular-but-wrong pattern, creating a cycle I couldn't escape just by re-prompting.
-My solution — the `git reset` and the highly constrained `auto_picker.py` script—was the equivalent of getting off the turtle stack and finding solid ground.
+The "infinite" part in my case was the feeling that no matter how many times I corrected the AI, it would always regress back to the popular-but-wrong pattern, creating a cycle I couldn't escape just by re-prompting or manually fixing in the HEAD of the repo, leaving a trail of the bug until fixed.
+That leaves *false proof of the wrong pattern* in the repo's past.
+The big-fix had to be complete.
+It had to be a time-traveling eradication.

+My solution — the `git reset --hard` from an old time-point in the repo (hash) and the highly constrained `auto_picker.py` script—was the equivalent of getting off the turtle stack and finding solid ground.

 That was non-negotiable and I went back in the repo to before where that broke so that the subsequent patterns that set-in, ultimately damaging ones because